 To receive the TDD SSW Feedback frame from the responder, the initiator shall set its receive antenna to

-the same sector as was indicated in the TX Sector ID subfield of the respective TDD SSW frame at the time offset indicated by the following equation:
+the same DMG antenna and sector as was indicated in the TX Antenna ID and TX Sector ID subfields of the respective TDD SSW frame at the time offset indicated by the following equation:

 Change text at P294 L22 as follow

-For TDD individual BF, an initiator may request the responder to stop its receive sector sweeping by setting the End of Training subfield to 1 in transmitted TDD SSW frames.
+For TDD individual BF, an initiator may request the responder to stop receive sector sweeping by setting the End of Training subfield to 1 in transmitted TDD SSW frames.

-Upon reception of a TDD SSW Feedback frame with the End of Training subfield equal to 1, the initiator sends a TDD SSW Ack frame to the responder with End of Training subfield set to 1 at the time offset indicated by equation (4).
-After sending a TDD SSW Ack frame with End of Training subfield equal to 1, the initiator shall configure its DMG antenna to the sector index as indicated in the Decoded TX Sector ID subfield of the TDD SSW Feedback frame received from the corresponding responder in which its End of Training subfield was set to 1.
-The initiator shall use this sector for its subsequent transmissions and receptions with the corresponding responder, until another sector is negotiated.
+Upon reception of a TDD SSW Feedback frame with the End of Training subfield equal to 1, the initiator shall send one or more TDD SSW Ack frames with End of Training subfield set to 1 to the responder at the time offset indicated by equation (4).
+The initiator may also set the End of Training subfield in SSW Ack frames to 1 even if the End of Training subfield in received TDD SSW Feedback frame is not set to 1.
+After sending a TDD SSW Ack frame with End of Training subfield equal to 1, the initiator shall configure its receive and transmit DMG antenna and sector index as indicated in the Decoded TX Antenna ID and Decoded TX Sector ID subfields of the TDD SSW Feedback frame received from the corresponding responder in which its End of Training subfield was set to 1.
+The initiator shall use this DMG antenna and sector for its subsequent transmissions and receptions with the corresponding responder, until another sector is negotiated.

 10.43.11.3 Responder operation for TDD individual beamforming